Chart Color Schemes

 The educational profile of Mortdale exceeds national averages, with above-average qualification levels and academic performance metrics

-The area's educational profile is notable regionally, with university qualification rates of 38.2% among residents aged 15+, surpassing the Australian average of 30.4% and the NSW rate of 32.2%.
-Bachelor degrees are the most prevalent at 25.6%, followed by postgraduate qualifications (10.3%) and graduate diplomas (2.3%).
-Trade and technical skills are prominent, with 28.4% of residents aged 15+ holding vocational credentials – advanced diplomas (11.5%) and certificates (16.9%).
+The area's educational profile is notable regionally, with university qualification rates of 38.2%, exceeding the Australian average of 30.4% and that of NSW at 32.2%.
+Bachelor degrees are most prevalent at 25.6%, followed by postgraduate qualifications (10.3%) and graduate diplomas (2.3%).
+Vocational credentials are also prominent, with 28.4% of residents aged 15+ holding such qualifications – advanced diplomas account for 11.5% while certificates make up 16.9%.

 Educational participation is high, with 28.6% of residents currently enrolled in formal education.
 This includes 8.7% in primary education, 6.7% in tertiary education, and 6.3% pursuing secondary education.